For more professional practice resources, become an AECEA member!

 Alberta Family Child Care Association (AFCCA) – An affiliate of the Canadian Child Care Federation.
 This association is involved in national efforts to promote standards and equity in the child care field.

-Alberta Government - Early Childhood Educator Certification Process - A comprehensive, PDF guide to certification in Alberta
+Alberta Government - Child Care Certification Guide - A comprehensive, PDF guide to certification in Alberta

 Alberta Health Services - Children's Mental Health Learning Series – A variety of resources, presentations and video on children, youth and mental health.